max-mapper/menubar/readme.md

 This module provides boilerplate for setting up a menubar application using electron. all you have to do is point it at your `index.html` and menubar icon and this will handle opening/closing a window when you click/blur.

-**Currently Mac OS and Windows only** but patches welcome to add Linux support.
+Works on Mac OS, Windows and some Linuxes (Tested on Xfce4, your mileage may vary -- patches welcome!)

 **Mac OS**